Gingerbread Cookie Butter

 If using a regular food processor, it’ll most likely take several minutes to get to that stage.

-Now add the ground ginger (and LOTS of it!), ground cinnamon, ground nutmeg, ground clove, melted honey and blackstrap molasses.
+Now add the ground ginger (and LOTS of it!), ground cinnamon, ground nutmeg, ground clove, maple syrup and blackstrap molasses.

 Mix on high speed until the newcomers get completely incorporated and the nut butter becomes thick, which should take about 15 seconds.